shotgunsoftware/tk-doc-generator/docs/en/installation/integrating.md

 ## Running locally

-In order to run the setup manually, you need docker.
+In order to run the setup manually, you need docker installed.
 Simply use the `/preview_docs.sh` script located in the root folder of this repo in order to build the documents.

-Note: For maintenance operations, a `/scripts/docker-bash.sh` script is handy.

 ## Github Shields